xtensor-stack/xtensor/README.md

 ### Universal functions, Laziness and Vectorization

-With `xtensor`, if `x`, `y` and `z` are arrays of *broadcastable shapes*, the return type of an expression like `x + y * sin(z)` is **not an array**.
+With `xtensor`, if `x`, `y` and `z` are arrays of *broadcastable shapes*, the return type of an expression such as `x + y * sin(z)` is **not an array**.
 It is an `xexpression` object offering the same interface as an N-dimensional array, which does not hold the result. **Values are only computed upon access or when the expression is assigned to an xarray object**.
-This allows to operate symbolically on very large arrays and then only compute the result on the area of interest.
+This allows to operate symbolically on very large arrays and only compute the result for the indices of interest.

-We provide utilities to **vectorize any scalar function** (taking multiple scalar argument) into a function that will perform on `xexpression`s, apply the lazy broadcasting rules which we just described.
-Such functions are called *xfunction*s.
+We provide utilities to **vectorize any scalar function** (taking multiple scalar arguments) into a function that will perform on `xexpression`s, applying the lazy broadcasting rules which we just described.
+These functions are called *xfunction*s.
 They are `xtensor`'s counterpart to numpy's universal functions.

 In `xtensor`, arithmetic operations (`+`, `-`, `*`, `/`) and all special functions are *xfunction*s.